 Measuring the quality of clinical care

-Ward and service based assessments
+Ward and service assessments

-We launched a quality strategy which provided staff with a clear focus, aiming to ensure that quality of care underpins every decision taken by every member of staff and to provide the safest health and care service to patients.
+Our five year quality strategy provides staff with a clear focus.
+It aims to ensure that quality of care underpins every decision taken by every member of staff and to provide the safest health and care service to patients.

 Measuring the success of a service

-We also take part in a national programme called Patient Reported Outcome Measures (PROMS), where all of our patients who are undergoing a hip or knee replacement, varicose vein surgery or groin hernia surgery are surveyed.
+We take part in a national programme called Patient Reported Outcome Measures (PROMS), where all of our patients who are undergoing a hip or knee replacement, varicose vein surgery or groin hernia surgery are surveyed.